CMC-QCL/SQL/README.md

 # SQL
 SQL WorkShop
-Instructor: Vanessa Casillas, Grad Fellow of the Quantitative and Computing Lab at Claremont McKenna College
+Instructor: Vanessa Casillas, Grad Fellow of the Quantitative and Computing Lab at Claremont McKenna College QCL Literacy: L1-Coding

 #Summary
-“SQL is a standard language designed for managing data in relational database management system.
-SQL stands for Structured Query Language.
-SQL is a standard programming language specifically designed for storing, retrieving, managing or manipulating the data inside a relational database management system (RDBMS).”
-SQL public gallery:

-1001 companies reportedly use Microsoft SQL Server in their tech stacks, including Accenture, Alibaba Travels, and Microsoft.
+A beginner's course to SQL

 #Target Audience
 This workshop is designed for beginners in SQL.
 No prior programming knowledge is needed.

 #Required Software/Account
+Dbeaver - Download (windows and Mac users)

+#Agenda
+SQL Intro
 Dbeaver

-#Agenda • SQL Intro • Tour of SQL Server Management Studio • Creating a table and inserting data • Querying the table • Aggregating data
+Importing data
+Creating a table
+Inserting data
+Querying the table
+Aggregating data